HexCoderTech/HexCoderTech/README.md

 This is the home page of HexCoderTech!
 This is a change!

-But I like to do more changes!
+But we don't need changes!